-- 1. Thermostat calls for FAN ONLY by energizing "G". - 2.
-The indoor blower is immediately energized at the low heat speed.
-If using the alternate FAN ONLY speed, the blower is immediately energized at 75% of the HIGH COOL speed.

-3. The indoor blower is immediately de-energized once thermostat call for FAN is removed.
+- 1. Thermostat calls for FAN ONLY by energizing "G". - The indoor blower is immediately energized at the low heat speed. - 3.
+The indoor blower is immediately de-energized once thermostat call for FAN is removed.

 STARTUP, ADJUSTMENTS, AND CHECKS

 HEATING STARTUP